 Purpose and Scope

-This CCSDS Green Book presents a set of concepts and tutorial on a telemetry and telecommand database format for spacecraft monitoring and control.
-It has been prepared by the Spacecraft Monitoring and Control working group of the CCSDS Mission Operations and Information Management Systems (MOIMS) area.
+This CCSDS Green Book introduces the main concepts of XTCE (XML Telemetric and Command Exchange), a telemetry and telecommand database format for spacecraft monitoring and control.
+It has been prepared by the Spacecraft Monitor and Control (SM&C) working group of the CCSDS Mission Operations and Information Management Systems (MOIMS) area.

-The purpose of this document is to provide a tutorial for the XML Telemetric and Command Exchange (XTCE) standard whose goal is to facilitate the exchange of spacecraft telemetry and command databases between different organizations and systems during any mission phase.
-Such a non-proprietary format avoids the need for customized import/export tools, and the validation and new implementation of mission databases, which are often error-prone.
+The purpose of this document is firstly to describe the basic need for XTCE, then to describe various use cases for XTCE, and finally to provide a high level description of its major elements.

-The scope of this document is limited to the exchange of satellite telemetry and commanding databases during the development and operation phases of a mission; it addresses general XTCE concepts and terminology.
-Finally, it provides a high-level overview of the XTCE Schema.
+The scope of this document is limited to the typical industry use of the satellite telemetry and commanding database format during the development and operation phases of a mission; it addresses general XTCE concepts and terminology.
+Finally, it provides a high-level overview of XTCE itself.

 Document Structure